 - Longtitude: -77.4728

-Your IP address has two key jobs: ID for your host or network interface, and location addressing.
-IPv4 uses 32-bit numbers for your IP address.
-The latest new version of IP, IPv6, uses 128 bit.
+Your IP address has two key jobs: ID for your host or network interface and location addressing.
+An IPv4 address is 32 bits, and IPv6, the latest IP version, has 128 bits in length.

 Filter out internal traffic to your website

-All small businesses should be using a web analytics tool.
-One of the most popular ones is Google Analytics which has a robust free version.
-We’ll use Google Analytics in this example below but you can use any analytics tool to do the same thing.
+All small businesses should use a web analytics tool.
+One of the most popular ones is Google Analytics, which has a robust free version.
+We’ll use it in the example below, but any similar tool can do the same thing.

-Google Analytics recommends that every property have at least 3 views.
+Google Analytics recommends that every property have at least three views.
 This is considered to be a best practice.
-These can be named any way you like, but commonly are named:
+These can be named any way you like, but are usually called:

 - Raw Data